sho-miyasaka/sho-miyasaka/README.md

 **English**
 - 👋 Hi, I’m Shotaro.
-- 💻 I’ve been working at Nikkei as a political reporter based in Tokyo, Japan.
+- 💻 I’ve been working at Nikkei as a political reporter and editor based in Tokyo, Japan.
 For over a decade I have covered the Japanese government, parliaments, political parties and foreign affairs.
 I have led news teams for several national elections.
 - 🌱 I learned data journalism as attending the Lede Program 2023, an intensive course at Columbia University's Graduate School of Journalism.

 **日本語**